dchambers/composerjs/README.md

 model.addHandler(summationHandler);
 ```

-More information about the format of the lists that can be provided to `addHandler()` is available within the [relative property-specifiers](#relative-property-specifiers) section.
+More information about the format of the lists that can be provided to `addHandler()` is available within the [relative-property-specifiers](#relative-property-specifiers) section.

 ## Sealing The Model